-Since it is the norm for me to add texture to the pieces I paint with glazing for my shop, one day I thought to myself, “Why not the garage door?”
+Since it is the norm for me to add texture to the pieces I paint with glazing for my online shop, one day I thought to myself, “Why not the garage door?”
 So off I went to create a faux wood garage door.

 Want to give this faux wood garage door a try?
 I’ll show you how.